Learning the Neighborhood: Contrast-Free Multimodal Self-Supervised Molecular Graph Pretraining: Contrast-Free Multimodal Self-Supervised Pretraining

 \paragraph{Context Encoder.} We aim to learn subgraph representations that generalize to whole-molecule embeddings.
-Following the architecture proposed in~\cite{molmix2024manolache}, we use a message-passing neural network (MPNN) with GINE~\citep{attrmask2020hu, gin2019xu} as the 2D encoder, and SchNet~\citep{schnet2017schutt} as the 3D encoder used to process multiple conformers.
+Following the architecture proposed in~\cite{molmix2024manolache}, we use a message-passing neural network (MPNN) with GINE~\citep{attrmask2020hu, gin2019xu} as the 2D encoder, and experiment with both PaiNN~\citep{schuett2021painn} and SchNet~\citep{schnet2017schutt} as the 3D encoder used to process multiple conformers.
+We restrict our framework to 2D and 3D modalities; we discuss the exclusion of 1D representations such as SMILES in Appendix~\ref{app:modalities}.

 From GINE, we obtain node-level embeddings $\{\mathbf{h}^{2D}_v\}$ for all atoms in the subgraph by averaging their intermediate representations across layers.
-From SchNet, we extract node-level embeddings $\{\mathbf{h}^{3D}_{v,c}\}$ for each conformer $c$, preserving per-atom detail across conformations.
-To build the multimodal sequence, we prepend a learnable classification token $\mathbf{h}_{CLS}$ and insert a learnable separation token $\mathbf{h}_{SEP}$ between the 2D and 3D components, resulting in the following multi-modal sequence:
+From the 3D encoder, we extract node-level embeddings $\{\mathbf{h}^{3D}_{v,c}\}$ for each conformer $c$, preserving per-atom detail across conformations.
+To build the multimodal sequence, we prepend a learnable classification token $\mathbf{h}_{CLS}$ and insert a learnable separation token $\mathbf{h}_{SEP}$ between the 2D and 3D components, resulting in the following multimodal sequence:

 To distinguish between modalities, we add learnable modality embeddings that mark whether a token comes from the 2D or 3D graph.
 The full sequence is then passed through a Transformer with multiple self-attention layers to capture global dependencies both within and across modalities.